 This is where the two platforms diverge sharply.

 CRE Retail Maps offers a free tier for getting started.
 Pro plans run $39/month or $379/year (annual plan).
 Unlimited maps, unlimited exports.
+Pricing is published and transparent.

-| Scenario | CRE Retail Maps | SitesUSA |
+| Factor | CRE Retail Maps | SitesUSA (REGIS) |

 |---|---|---|

-| Simple retail map with logos | 10-15 minutes | 2-5 business days |
+| First retail map | 10-15 minutes | Longer due to platform complexity |

 When to Choose CRE Retail Maps